mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 surveying.
-The advanced sensor package can automatically generate highly detailed maps including information on air pressure and temperature, received sunlight and similar data, even when transiting at several hundred kilometres per hour.
+The advanced sensor package can automatically generate highly detailed maps including information on air pressure and temperature, received sunlight and similar data, even when transiting at several hundred kilometers per hour.
 The passenger can direct the sensor package or use hand-held equipment stowed in lockers at the side of the fuselage.
 Bikes can also deliver a ground team or move them from one location to another very rapidly.